lt-www/www-ltr/data/md/shows.md

 6.30pm

 **Sunday 24th May 2015**
-The Block - house Concert
+The Block - House Concert
 **MARTINSVILLE**
 double-bill with [LIZ STRINGER][221]
 2pm